Are you about to launch a website using WordPress? If you are, you might notice a few problems that come up when you have a massive to-do list.

 5. Create a Coming Soon Page

-Another important task on your WordPress website pre-launch checklist is to make sure you have a coming soon page.
-This point on your checklist is crucial if you’re still working on your design and content.
+Another important task on your WordPress website pre-launch checklist is to ensure you have a coming soon page.
+This point is crucial if you’re still working on your design and content.

 A coming soon page is like a teaser of your site.
 It lets people know that something is coming and allows them to stay notified.